publicarray/dns-resolver/cmd.md

 **Note**

-Don't forgot to edit the `/etc/freebsd-update.conf` file to prevent a routine `freebsd-update fetch install` overwriting our custom kernel with the Generic kernel.
+Don't forget to edit the `/etc/freebsd-update.conf` file to prevent a routine `freebsd-update fetch install` overwriting our custom kernel with the Generic kernel.

 /etc/freebsd-update.conf
 ```